 Welcome to the Land of Maple

-With the obligatory maple reference out of the way, let’s clear something up: Montreal is not France.
-Some visitors see a few cobblestone streets and subsequently describe the city as “so European,” but that’s not so.
-Montrealers do speak French, and the city is French-influenced, but it also takes cues from the hefty expanses of English North America around it — that’s why you can find a decent burger, for example.
-A distinctive immigrant diaspora also makes the city unique.
-Newcomers to Montreal are often from French-speaking countries, like Haiti or Algeria, giving the city different demographics — and cuisines — to English-speaking Toronto.
+With the obligatory maple reference out of the way, let’s clear something up: Montreal is not a North American stand-in for France.
+Some visitors see Old Montreal’s cobblestone streets and subsequently describe the city as “oh so European,” but that’s not entirely so.
+Montrealers do speak French, and the city is undoubtedly French-influenced.
+Still, the hefty expanses of English North America surrounding it and the city’s distinct immigrant diasporas are a large part of what makes it such a unique place to eat.

 Where to Start on Eater Montreal’s Top Maps